 |U.S. History||70 multiple choice||49|

-This exam is done by appointment only if the student is unable to take exam online via D2L Respondus Lockdown Browser.
+The Legislative exams are done by appointment only if the student is unable to take exam online via D2L Respondus Lockdown Browser.
 Be sure to bring a picture identification with you on the day of the test.
-Students should report on designated test days which are identified below.
 Our office is located in Galloway Hall (behind the Augusta University Bookstore on the Summerville Campus).
 You are allowed one hour for each test.
 Please contact our office if you have a disability and require accommodations (706-737-1469).
 If you have a disability you must contact our office at least one week prior to testing.

 In the event that a student does not pass the initial tests as described above, students are only allowed two additional attempts to successfully complete the tests.
 We require a minimum of one week between each test attempt.
 Study materials are listed below.